akshaykhairmode/wscli/README.md

 # wscli

 A lightweight and powerful Go command-line tool for interacting with WebSocket servers.
 Designed for testing, debugging, and scripting, `wscli` provides functionality similar to `wscat` but with additional features.
-This tool is actively developed.
+Supports quick load testing.

 ## 🚀 Installation